 A flexible nutritious source of non-allergenic protein

-Broccoli protein’s main advantages are that it is allergen-free, plant-based, and naturally associated with an “upcycled” circular-economy story, while incurring low-switching-cost and being compatible with existing food manufacturing processes rather than requiring radical reformulation.
-Compared with commodity proteins like pea, soy, wheat, or "frontier Alt-protein", it can help manufacturers reduce consumer-acceptance risk, improve sustainability credentials, and optimise cost and nutrition incrementally, especially in mainstream products.
+Our brassica protein’s main advantages are that it is natural, allergen-free, plant-based, and associated with an “upcycled” circular-economy story, while incurring low-switching-cost and being compatible with existing food manufacturing processes rather than requiring radical reformulation or process changes.
+It contains all nine essential amino acids, and compared with commodity proteins like pea, soy, wheat, or "frontier Alt-protein", it can help manufacturers reduce consumer-acceptance risk, improve sustainability credentials, and optimise cost and nutrition incrementally, especially in mainstream products.
+In aggregate, this makes us the "alt-ingredient supplier that is easiest to qualify".

 We give food manufacturers a low-friction reformulation lever (improved nutrition, CO₂ down, cost down.)

-vs pea protein: Upcycled broccoli protein is a “clean swap” for pea when manufacturers want similar protein-and-structure functionality but need to reduce allergen concerns and mitigate pea’s flavour/consumer-perception issues (e.g., “beany” notes) while improving sustainability claims.
+vs pea protein: Upcycled broccoli protein can be an alternative for pea when manufacturers want similar protein-and-structure functionality but need to reduce allergen concerns and mitigate pea’s flavour/consumer-perception issues (e.g., “beany” notes) while improving sustainability claims.
+Hybrid pea/broccoli protein is an option to help reduce costs while addressing the taste issues of pea protein.

 vs soy protein: Soy remains the benchmark for functionality and price-per-kg protein in many applications (emulsification, texturisation, bakery), but it carries meaningful downsides: it is a major allergen, often triggers consumer “ultra-processed/industrial soy” objections in some segments, and can raise sustainability or deforestation-linked sourcing questions depending on supply chain.